 30 Day CPAP Equipment Trial – Find the right CPAP Treatment that works

 The success of your CPAP therapy depends on consistent use and your comfort.
 Absolute Respiratory offers an optional 30 day trial on CPAP equipment to ensure that we have found the most suitable mask, CPAP machine, and features for your needs.
-At the end of the trial, you have the option to buy new equipment as selected during the trial, or, should you decline therapy after your trial, there are no fees or charges so long as all our equipment is returned undamaged.

 We want you to know as much as possible about the machines and masks that will help you get the most out of your prescribed therapy, so we’ve put together the guides below to get you started.